Frequently Asked Questions

 What can I bring onto Festival grounds?

-Chairs are not provided in the Premium General Admission and General Admission seating areas.
+Chairs are not provided in the General Admission seating area.
 Fans must bring their own chair; carrying it in and out of the Festival grounds each night.
 Bring your standard height (no taller than 40 inches) foldable camp chair or small lawn chair.
 Bring the one you take with you camping!
 High-back, sand, reclining, double and extra-wide chairs, and blanket seating are not permitted.

 All ages are welcome!
 Children under 18 must have an adult or parent with them.